Oil turns higher on strong U.S. factory growth

 | NEW YORK

-The supportive U.S. factory data from the Institute of Supply Management (ISM) helped send U.S. crude to its highest settlement in five weeks and boosted equities, sending the Dow to its highest level since December 2007. .N
+The supportive U.S. factory activity data from the Institute of Supply Management (ISM) lifted equities on Wall Street, sending the S&P 500 index up 1 percent, led by energy and financial shares. .N

-Technical buying kicked in after U.S. crude moved above the 50-day moving average at $105.21 a barrel.
-Crude had hit formidable resistance at that level in recent sessions.
+Technical buying kicked in when U.S. crude rallied strongly above the 50-day moving average at $105.21 a barrel, after finding formidable resistance at that level in recent sessions.

 "The ISM data pushed crude up and strong equities are helping, and when crude moved above the 50-day moving average that triggered some technical buying," said Gene McGillian, analyst at Tradition Energy in Stamford, Connecticut.

-Earlier data showing China's official purchasing managers' index (PMI) rose in April limited losses related to worries about sputtering U.S. and euro-zone economic growth.
+Earlier data showing China's official purchasing managers' index (PMI) rose to a 13-month high in April, although slightly below expectations, had helped limit losses related to concerns about sputtering economic growth in the euro zone and the United States.

 BRENT/U.S. CRUDE SPREAD NARROWS

-The Brent/U.S. crude spread narrowed, leaving Brent's premium at $13.50 a barrel.
-The possibility of another pipeline reversal to alleviate a glut in Midwest crude supplies may have helped narrow the spread, brokers and traders said.
+The jump in U.S. oil prices narrowed the Brent/U.S. crude spread and pushed Brent's premium below $14 a barrel.

+The possibility of another Midwest-to-Gulf Coast pipeline reversal to alleviate a glut in Midwest crude supplies may have helped spark U.S. oil's stronger rise and the narrowed Brent/U.S. spread, brokers and traders said.

-Marathon Petroleum Corp (MPC.N) said in its earnings conference call it is considering all options for the Capline crude oil pipeline running from Louisiana to the U.S. Midwest.
+Marathon Petroleum Corp (MPC.N) said it is considering all options for the Capline crude oil pipeline running from Louisiana to the U.S. Midwest in which it has a 30 percent interest.

-But the CEO later said in an interview with Reuters the need to supply one of its Midwest refiners via Capline may prevent a reversal.

-Last month's news of a plan to reverse the flow of the Seaway oil pipeline by mid-May, ahead of schedule, helped sharply reduce Brent's premium to U.S. crude.
+Last month's news that Enterprise Product Partners (EPD.N) and Enbridge (ENB.TO) plan to reverse the flow of the Seaway oil pipeline by mid-May, two weeks ahead of schedule, helped sharply reduce Brent's premium to its U.S. counterpart.

+Brent posted a 2.8 percent monthly loss in April, while U.S. front-month crude rose 1.8 percent, up a third straight month.

 EXPANDING FACTORY SECTORS